MedPath

 Brief Summary

 crohn's disease patients who present by intestinal perforation as the first presentation are hard to deal with.
 Surgical techniques as anastmosis or diversion stoma and active course of the disease may greatly affect the quality of life.
 In post-operative period, is the priority to avoid the post operative complications and to improve surgical outcomes or to stop active course of the disease and to induce remission?.
-So, those patients were classified into two groups. one group will receive biological therapy early post operative and the other group will receive it 2 or 3 months later after surgery and the investigators will compare results between the two groups.
+So, those patients were classified into two groups. one group received biological therapy early post operative and the other group received it 2 or 3 months later after surgery and the investigators will compare results between the two groups.

 Detailed Description